-e) Ground Sign

-Any sign other than a building sign as herein defined.

-f) Building Sign

-Any outdoor sign affixed to or painted on or in any manner supported by or forming a part of the exterior of a building, or any sign visible through a window of a building.

-5.2.3 General Regulation for Permanent Signs in All Districts a) Graphics b) Illumination
+SIGN

+A sign shall include any lettering, word, numeral, emblem, design, device, trademark, drawing, picture, flag with commercial announcements or advertising thereon, pennant, streamer, or other object of whatever material or method of construction and however displayed, whether being a structure or any part thereof, or attached to or painted on or in any other manner represented on a building or other structure or object and used to indicate, announce, direct, attract, advertise or promote.
-The following basic regulations apply to all signs unless otherwise provided by additional requirements in Section 5.2.4 through 5.2.7.

-Sign graphics shall be painted, carved or otherwise permanently affixed with no moving, movable or animated elements except that secondary signs may utilize changeable type or messages, not of an electronic nature.
+- C. General regulation for permanent signs in all districts.
+The following basic regulations apply to all signs unless otherwise provided by additional requirements in Subsections D through G. - (1) Graphics.
+Sign graphics shall be painted, carved or otherwise permanently affixed with no moving, movable or animated elements except that secondary signs may utilize changeable type or messages, not of an electronic nature. - (2) Illumination.
 Sign illumination is limited to a fixed white light from an external source either incorporated in the sign structure or set in the ground nearby.
 Illumination shall not incorporate tube-type gaseous or "neon" elements, nor internal light sources, and shall be directed solely at the sign with glare shielded from the street or abutting premises.
-No sign shall be illuminated between the hours of 10 o'clock p.m. and 6 o'clock a.m., except that if the business establishment or office is open to the public after 10 o'clock p.m., the sign may be illuminated until closing but not later than midnight.
+No sign shall be illuminated between the hours of 10 o'clock p.m. and 6 o'clock a.m., except that if the business establishment or office is open to the public after 10 o'clock p.m., the sign may be illuminated until closing but not later than midnight. - (3) Construction.

-c) Construction

 All primary building signs shall be securely affixed to a substantial intermediary surface which shall be securely yet removable affixed to the building and shall conform to the State Building Code and all other applicable governmental requirements.
-Maximum area of such signs shall be thirty (30) square feet.
-Area of signs composed of separate letters affixed to the wall of a building shall be deemed to be the area of the smallest rectangle enclosing and touching any parts thereof.

-d) Location

-All permanent signs shall be set back no less than ten (10) feet from the edge of the pavement of any street.
-Traffic and parking signs shall be excluded.

-e) Permit granting authority

-The Board of Appeals is the permit granting authority for all signs except for those signs allowed by Section 5.2.4.

-5.2.4 General Regulations for Temporary Signs in All Districts

-The Select Board may grant a special permit on property of the Town of Sherborn for the erection and display of temporary signs for special messages or events.

-- a) Special permits for temporary signs shall conform to the applicable provisions of Section 5.2.3 and these additional requirements. - b) Such signs shall be unlit. - c) The special permit granted for such signs shall specify the exact dimensions, type, appearances and location of such sign, the period of display and such further restrictions and conditions as deemed to be in the public interest.
+Maximum area of such signs shall be 30 square feet.
+Area of signs composed of separate letters affixed to the wall of a building shall be deemed to be the area of the smallest rectangle enclosing and touching any parts thereof. - (4) Location.
+All permanent signs shall be set back no less than 10 feet from the edge of the pavement of any street.
+Traffic and parking signs shall be excluded. - (5) Permit granting authority.
+The Board of Appeals is the permit granting authority for all signs except for those signs allowed by Subsection D. - D. General regulations for temporary signs in all districts.
+The Select Board may grant a special permit on property of the Town of Sherborn for the erection and display of temporary signs for special messages or events. - (1) Special permits for temporary signs shall conform to the applicable provisions of Subsection C and these additional requirements. - (2) Such signs shall be unlit. - (3) The special permit granted for such signs shall specify the exact dimensions, type, appearances and location of such sign, the period of display and such further restrictions and conditions as deemed to be in the public interest. - E. Exempt signs.
+The following signs are exempt from the provisions of this bylaw:

-5.2.5 Exempt Signs (Amended 1999)

-The following signs are exempt from the provisions of this By-Law.